 The Corps coordinated with the USFWS in December 2016.
 USFWS provided recommendations for discussion topics in the SEA, including acreages of vegetation that would be impacted, methods for restoring impacted vegetation, post-project monitoring results from the 2013 dredging, and the type of monitoring that would be conducted during the proposed project.
 USFWS also recommended biological monitoring during sediment removal activities and repair of the fencing around the least tern island at project completion.
-Informal consultation for the California least tern, western snowy plover, and light-footed Ridgway's rail was initiated in February 2017.
-Coordination with USFWS regarding threatened and endangered species is on-going.
+Informal consultation for the California least tern, western snowy plover, and light-footed Ridgway's rail was requested in February 2017.
+Comments from USFWS were incorporated into this Final SEA, and concurrence was received on March 23, 2017.